guardianproject/gnupg-for-android/README.md

 ### Use in Android Terminal Emulator

-The app automatically configures Android Terminal Emulator to use the GnuPG tools, as long as you have the "Allow PATH extensions" preference set.
+The app automatically configures Android Terminal Emulator to use the GnuPG tools, as long as you have the *Allow PATH extensions* preference set.

 ### Manual configuration and using it with other apps

-In order to use the GnuPG tools in your app, preferred terminal emulator, or adb shell, you need to set the PATH to include the full path to the GnuPG aliases, for example:
+In order to use the GnuPG tools in your app, preferred terminal emulator, or adb shell, you need to set the `PATH` to include the full path to the GnuPG aliases, for example:

     export PATH=$PATH:/data/data/info.guardianproject.gpg/app_opt/aliases